ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 - Are published in TradingView's :doc:`Public_Library` where they become visible to the millions of users in the international TradingView community.
 - Cannot be deleted.
 - Must comply with our `script publishing House Rules <https://www.tradingview.com/house-rules/#scripts>`__ and are subject to moderation.
+- Are accessible through the search functions for scripts.

 Private scripts
 ^^^^^^^^^^^^^^^